What are all those pink clouds?

 I know it's a shame to reduce the resolution so much, but I want to give visitors quick peeks at a lot of objects and I need to conserve precious bandwidth and disk space.

-A better alternative for nebulae visible from the southern hemisphere is SuperCOSMOS.
+The process for imaging southern hemisphere objects using SuperCOSMOS is much the same.
 This site, run by the Royal Observatory in Edinburgh, has blue plates for almost the entire southern hemisphere.
-Even better, these plates have been scanned at a higher resolution than the DSS2 images, and H-alpha plates as available as well.
-As H-alpha is the deep red colour given off by ionised hydrogen gas and so is the precise colour of most HII regions, these plates provide an unprecedented level of detail for nebulae.
+Even better, these plates have been scanned at a higher resolution than the DSS2 images, and hydrogen-alpha plates are available as well.
+As hydrogen-alpha is the deep red colour given off by ionised hydrogen gas and so is the precise colour of most HII regions, these plates provide an unprecedented level of detail for nebulae.
 I first combine the H-alpha and red plate images, as suggested by this website, before creating a full colour composite image as described above.